 Classes come together to enjoy a schoolwide Thanksgiving snack in the courtyard and lanai area.
-The "feast" has been a heartwarming event.
-The third-grades start with the Hale Keiki Thanksgiving Parade and the first-grade students perform a Thanksgiving play for the students and staff on this day.
+The "feast" is a heartwarming event.
+The third graders start with the Hale Keiki Thanksgiving Parade and the first-grade students perform a Thanksgiving play for the students and staff on this day.
 The feast is for students only and does not replace lunch.